IbrahimMurad/simple_shell/README.md

 5.error handling

 WHAT WE'VE LEARNT
-how a shell is created,works and finds commands,using fork,working with processes and execution, error handling etcAll header files should be include guarded
+how a shell is created,works and finds commands,using fork,working with processes and execution, error handling etc